lorenzogasparini/ProgettoIngegneriaSw/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Elaborato conclusivo del corso di Ingegneria del Software per l'anno accademico A.A.
+Elaborato conclusivo del corso di Ingegneria del Software per l'anno accademico 2024/2025.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.